Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 To complete the actions presented below, you must have:

-To use your token, you have to add the generated token to a X-Auth-Token header.
+To call a private container, you have to add the secret key of the previously created API key to a X-Auth-Token header.

 A private container observes this behavior: